What will your legacy be?

 What will your legacy look like?

-It may not be pleasant to contemplate your death or what happens afterwards but the careful planning of your financial and tax affairs means your loved ones are free to carry out your wishes and be protected from the burden of Inheritance Tax.
+It may not be pleasant to contemplate your death or what happens afterwards, but the careful planning of your financial and tax affairs means that your loved ones are free to carry out your wishes and, while they may not be fully protected from the burden of Inheritance Tax, its impact can often be significantly reduced with the right planning, as early as possible.

 Passing on your assets efficiently